5 things you should know about protein

 The best option is to combine these foods within one meal as this increases your body’s use of these amino acids by over 30%.

-For more on the importance of protein see '8 Ways to support your mitochondria' and '6 Nutrition tips to help manage your blood sugar'.
+For more on the importance of protein, explore 'Eight ways to support your mitochondria' and 'Six nutrition tips to help manage your blood sugar'.